Predict-This/samhsa-rdas-scraper/README.md

 2. Install the latest version of [node](https://nodejs.org/en/download/).

+3. Open your OS search tool and type 'cmd' to open command prompt / your OS terminal

-3. Run `npm install` in your terminal to install all dependencies
+4. Run `npm install` in your terminal to install all dependencies

 ---